awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 ## Tag your resources for billing<a name="tag-resources-for-billing"></a>

 You can use tags to organize your AWS bill to reflect your own cost structure\.
 To do this, sign up to get your AWS account bill with tag key values included\.
-For more information about setting up a cost allocation report with tags, see [Monthly cost allocation report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in *AWS Billing and Cost Management User Guide*\.
+For more information about setting up a cost allocation report with tags, see [Monthly cost allocation report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in the *AWS Billing and Cost Management User Guide*\.
 To see the cost of your combined resources, you can organize your billing information based on resources that have the same tag key values\.
 For example, you can tag several resources with a specific application name, and then organize your billing information to see the total cost of that application across several services\.
 For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.

 **Note**
 If you've just enabled reporting, data for the current month is available for viewing after 24 hours\.